-(3) With unique operating model, provide organizers with various options

-The Company is the only company providing software and hardware resource integration service in Taiwan.
-Besides independently providing planning services of the production and creative conception of the program at the initial stage of events, stage & set design services, visual design services, hardware technology coordination services, hardware equipment leasing services, etc., the Company is also able to provide all other services required to hold the events.
+(3) With unique operating model, provide organizers with various options set design services, visual design services, hardware technology coordination services, hardware equipment leasing services, etc., the Company is also able to provide all other services required to hold the events.
 Under the one-stop service, the Company's teams communicate and cooperate at the initial creative design stage regarding whether the customer's expectations and requirements can be met to achieve the customer's goals.
 Furthermore, the Company and its subsidiaries have assigned dedicated personnel to learn about domestic and foreign software and hardware equipment for innovative application to the concert in order to improve the overall creativity and quality presented in the concert.
 The Company and its subsidiaries also develop upstream the concert organization and public relation marketing integration to expand the service scope of the "one-stop" service.